OmengU/quap/documentation/documentation.typ

 An example for a use-case of a #acr("DTO") from this project is that when information about a specific question of a quiz is transferred to a client, any data containing information about wether or not an option is correct or not is omitted to prevent students from cheating.
 ==== Repository Pattern
+The Repository pattern in ASP.NET is a design pattern, where so-called Repositories are created, that act as a middleman between Entity Framework Core and the #acr("API") Controllers.
+All functions performing #acr("CRUD") operations are defined in the Repositories, so that a Controller never has to work with the database directly.
+The Repository pattern brings several advantages:

+- *Separation of Concerns:* The repository keeps business logic decoupled from the intricate details of data access, leading to cleaner and more maintainable code.
+This is especially important for larger teams, where many developers work on a single codebase.

+- *Reusability:* A single repository can serve multiple parts of the application, reducing code duplication and promoting consistency.

+- *Flexibility:* If you need to switch data sources, you only need to modify the repository implementation, keeping the rest of the application intact. @misc-repo
 == Frontend
 This section will cover all technologies used in the implementation of the Frontend part of the application.
 The Frontend encompasses all parts of the program that a user interacts with.
 For example, all #acr("GUI")s are part of the Frontend.
 === Programming Languages